jpsca/jx/docs/content/assets.md

 description: Managing CSS and JavaScript in components
 ---

-Any component can declare the URLs of the CSS and JavaScript files that uses.
+Any component can declare the URLs of the CSS and JavaScript files it uses.
 Jx automatically collects these assets from all the components you use and provides simple functions to render them.

 ## Why Per-Component Assets?